Eduardo Fabini: Biography

-In 1927, he was appointed Artistic Added at the Embassy of Uruguay in the US, can move to the city of New York where "Field" and "The Island of ceibos" were recorded in recordings made by the Philharmonic Orchestra, edited by Company Victor Records.
+In 1927, Fabini was appointed Cultural Attaché at the Embassy of Uruguay in the U.S., enabling him to can move to New York City where "Campo" and "The Island of Ceibos" were recorded with the Philharmonic Orchestra, the record released by Victor Records.

 Fabini died in May 1950 due to a heart condition.

 Several schools bear his name: the departmental school in Minas (Instituto Eduardo Fabini), the Lyceum Mataojo Solis (Cradle of Fabini) and No. 6 School Music in the city of Rivera.

 Style

-Román Viñoly Barreto says that "Fabini never felt the procupación innovative; He never sought to highlight technical knowledge; says his music as well, because that way it feels, and how is not in your intentions hope for a vain glory, nor seeks more reward than the silence she loves, occupies a plane striking sincerity".
-Salas and Pauletto added that "Fabini is essentially a nativist, simple and modest musician".
+Román Viñoly Barreto says that "Fabini never felt the anxiety of the innovator; he never sought to flaunt his technical prowess.
+His music speaks as it does because that is how he feels it; and since he harbors no hope for vain glory—seeking no reward other than the silence he so deeply loves—he occupies a plane of astonishing sincerity.".
+Salas and Pauletto added that "Fabini is essentially a nativist, a simple and modest musician".

 The use of Morse code in music began in the early 20th century, although there is no consensus on which work was the first to incorporate it.
 Among the compositions generally recognized as pioneering is Das Funkerlied by Bernd Wübbecke, composed in 1939 in Germany, in which the phrase transmitted in Morse code is "Ich liebe dich" ("I love you").
 Later examples include Wireless Fantasy by Vladimir Ussachevsky (1960) and Kurzwellen by Karlheinz Stockhausen (1968).

 However, some documentation indicates that Eduardo Fabini used Morse code in his Melga Sinfónica (1931), where the horns and pistons spell out the word "Uruguay" in Morse.
 This is confirmed in studies and notes on the work, which verify both the date of its creation and the use of Morse code.
 Despite this, Fabini is not typically recognized as a pioneer of the technique, with credit often given to Wübbecke.